Folsom Plans

 Also in the works: “tree-lined medians and Civic Amenity Zones”, better lighting on the sidewalks, bike racks and street furniture, and perhaps even a “Gateway” element to welcome folks to our naughty little neighborhood.

 San Francisco Public Works (SFPW) and the San Francisco Municipal Transportation Agency (SFMTA) held a Virtual Open House for the Folsom Streetscape Project on January 28, 2021.
-Their presentation slides are here, and the video of the event and more info about the project are here.
-If you have questions or comments, you can contact them at folsom@sfmta.com.
+The presentation slides from that event are very informative.

 A 2022 SFMTA timeline for the Folsom Streetscape Project, called for detailed designs to be completed that year (2022), with contracts issued in 2023 and construction starting in 2024 and ending in 2026.

 Latest estimates are for construction to begin in May or June 2024.
-Folsom Streetscape Project – Watch the project video and read a recent blog post for more info.
+For more info, explore the SFMTA Website for the project, watch the project video, read a recent blog post, or contact them at folsom@sfmta.com.

 However long it takes, the Cultural District will continue working to make sure our history and culture is respected and reflected.